 Monthly Hike

-Once a month, on the second Sunday, we take our monthly supporters, volunteers, and staff out of the city and into the more wild places around the Portland area.
+Once a month, on the second Sunday, we take our community out of the city and into the more wild places around the Portland area.
 Some of these trips are exploratory hikes, some are foraging adventures, and others are a combination of both.
 This is a great opportunity to socialize, learn more about the natural world, get out of the city and into the forest, and more.
-Details for the hikes are available to monthly supporters, volunteers, and staff only.
+Details for the hikes are available on our community calendar.
+These hikes are available free of charge, and are made possible through community support via donations and volunteers.
 To become a monthly supporter, go to our donate page.
 To become a volunteer, please see our volunteer opportunities page.

 Lending Library

 The Rewild Portland has a collection of over 500 titles that relate to rewilding.
 The library is meant to be what we call a “social library.”
-We hold regular “Read ins” and research days for people to come together and collectively research topics of rewilding.
+In the past, we have held regular “Read ins” and research days for people to come together and collectively research topics of rewilding.
+We look forward to making these public opportunities to engage with the library available again in the future.
 This library is available to monthly supporters and staff of Rewild Portland.
-To become a monthly supporter, please see our donation page
+To become a monthly supporter, please see our donation page.

 To browse the titles in our library, go here: https://rewildportland.libib.com/